garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-vue.md

 }
 ```

-The fileChange method runs every time a file is selected and it sets the `file` data property to the `event.target.files[0]` which will be a [File object](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#getting_information_on_selected_files).
+The fileChange method runs every time a file is selected, and it sets the `file` data property to the `event.target.files[0]` which will be a [File object](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#getting_information_on_selected_files).

 ```js
 fileChange(event) {